Mikaela-G/Reddit_Toxicounter/README.md

 - Filtered out all the emojis and URLs

 What we plan to do next meeting:
-- Filter out non-English text
+- Filter out non-English text and do other data cleaning
 - Possibly explore Crimson Hexagon alternative to acquiring Reddit data
+- See how Spacy deals with punctuation (look through old Comp Ling notes?)

 ### 10/30/18
 In the pursuit of scraping cleaner data from the get-go, we might want to leave out non-text posts.
 The following link describes how to implement this in **reddit_scrape.py**.